 Ex-Baltimore Mayor Catherine Pugh pleads guilty to federal charges involving 'Healthy Holly' children's book

 Baltimore's former Mayor Catherine Pugh, who is accused of running a multiyear scam using her self-published children's book to boost her political career and pad her coffers, pleaded guilty Thursday before a federal judge to conspiracy and tax evasion charges.

-She pleaded not guilty to wire fraud.
+Pugh stood before U.S. District Judge Deborah Chasanow and said she understood the sweeping allegations against her as well as the possibility she could spend some time in jail, The Baltimore Sun reported.

+Specifically, Pugh pleaded guilty to conspiracy to commit wire fraud, conspiracy to defraud the United States and two counts of tax evasion.
+The four counts collectively carried a maximum sentence of decades behind bars, though she could be sentenced to less time.

 Prosecutors said Pugh's plan to rip off nonprofits and taxpayers began in 2011, when she was a state senator.